 How to access your child’s health records profile:

-- Click the link in the welcome email that was sent to you on May 3 to set a new password for your SchoolDoc.com account.
+- Click the link in the welcome email that was sent to you to set a new password for your SchoolDoc.com account.

 - Follow the instructions, and complete the profile for your student.
 Alerts will appear for any missing required information.